-Damp in the home can be caused by various factors, some more obvious than other.
-If you notice any signs of damp in your home the first step will be to contact an expert to help identify the type of damp problem you have.
-If you own an older property you will need to be extra vigilant as they tend to be much more susceptible to damp due to the types of materials used in construction and the complete lack of dampproofing.
+Damp in the home can be caused by various factors, some more obvious than others.
+If you notice any signs of dampness in your home the first step will be to contact an expert to help identify the type of damp problem you have.
+If you own an older property you will need to be extra vigilant as they tend to be much more susceptible to dampness due to the types of materials used in construction and the complete lack of dampproofing.

 Other key issues and causes of damp in the home include;